AC80 Faculty Outside Professional Activities and Conflict of Commitment (Formerly HR80)

 University faculty are encouraged to engage in outside activities when such activities enhance the mission of the University and do not compete with the University.
 Faculty members' primary professional duties and responsibilities are to the University, and such primary obligations require that faculty be available and accessible to fulfill the requirements of their appointment.
 This Policy is not intended to discourage Outside Professional Activities but aspires to ensure that all such activities do not conflict or materially interfere with any faculty member’s appointment with the University, with reference to the University’s mission.
 The University affirms its commitment to academic freedom as set forth in Policy AC64, Academic Freedom and to its mission of creating new knowledge and of effectively communicating accumulated knowledge and understanding to students and to the community at large.

 This Policy applies to all full-time faculty.
 The policy does not apply to Part-time Academic faculty (see Policy HR06, Types of Appointments), staff, graduate students, or postdoctoral scholars.
-University staff are expected to follow all University Human Resource policies concerning time worked and time reporting applicable to staff.
-Permission to engage in Outside Business Activities by staff and how those hours are accounted for is at the discretion of his/her supervisor and not subject to this Policy.
+University staff are expected to follow all University Human Resource policies concerning time worked and time reporting applicable to staff including Policy AD77 - Staff Outside Professional Activities (Conflict of Commitment).
+Permission to engage in outside activities by staff and how those hours are accounted for is at the discretion of their supervisor and not subject to this Policy.
 Engaging in outside activities by postdoctoral scholars or fellows is at the discretion of their supervisor or academic program and must comply with all applicable University policies related to their University appointment, employment, or contractual agreement.

-Outside Business Activities: Outside Business Activities are defined as entrepreneurial or professional services, paid or unpaid, that are in the general area of expertise for which the faculty member is employed by the University, but are beyond the scope of the individual's University employment responsibilities.
+Outside Professional Activities: Outside Professional Activities are entrepreneurial or professional services, paid or unpaid, that are in the general area of expertise for which the faculty member is employed by the University, but are beyond the scope of the individual's University employment responsibilities.
 A faculty member's area of expertise shall be as defined by their department or unit head and/or Dean or cognizant Administrative Officer.